nnnathanlemonnn/tokyo-night-dotfiles/README.md

 #### i3-gaps
 >A fork of i3wm tiling window manager with more features, including gaps

+## what you will get after cloning this repo:

+- rofi theme (powermenu and run)
+- tint2rc
+- wallpaper
+- colorpalatte

 ## installation
 - paste ```.config/``` to your home directory
 - paste ```.fonts/``` to your home directoy